An interpretable machine learning system for colorectal cancer diagnosis from pathology slides: Introduction

 \section{Introduction}

-Colorectal cancer (CRC) incidence and mortality are increasing, and it is estimated that they will keep growing at least until 2040~\cite{IARC2021}, according to estimations of the International Agency for Research on Cancer.
+Colorectal cancer (CRC) incidence and mortality are increasing, with projections indicating continued growth until at least 2040, according to estimations of the International Agency for Research on Cancer~\cite{IARC2021}.
 Nowadays, it is the third most incident (10.7\% of all cancer diagnoses) and the second most deadly type of cancer~\cite{IARC2021}.
-Due to the effect of lifestyle, genetics, environmental factors and an increase in life expectancy, the current increase in world wealth and the adoption of western lifestyles further advocates for an increase in the capabilities to perform more CRC evaluations for potential diagnosis~\cite{Brody2015, Holmes2015}.
-Despite the pessimist predictions for an increase in the incidence, CRC is preventable and curable when detected in its earlier stages.
+Despite the pessimist predictions, CRC is preventable and curable when detected in its earlier stages.
 Thus, effective screening through medical examination, imaging techniques and colonoscopy are of utmost importance~\cite{DICE2019, Hassan2020}.

-Despite the CRC detection capabilities shown by imaging techniques, the diagnosis of cancer is always based on the pathologist's evaluation of biopsies/surgical specimen samples.
+Notwithstanding the CRC detection capabilities shown by imaging/endoscopic techniques, the definite diagnosis of cancer is always based on the pathologist's evaluation of the histological samples.
 The stratification of neoplasia development stages consists of non-neoplastic (NNeo), low-grade dysplasia (LGD), high-grade dysplasia (HGD, including intramucosal carcinomas), and invasive carcinomas, from the initial to the latest stage of cancer progression, respectively.
 In spite of the inherent subjectivity of the dysplasia grading system~\cite{Mahajan2013}, recent guidelines from the European Society of Gastrointestinal Endoscopy (ESGE), as well as those from the US multi-society task force on CRC, consistently recommend shorter surveillance intervals for patients with polyps with high-grade dysplasia, regardless of their dimension~\cite{Hassan2020, Gupta2020}.
 Hence, grading dysplasia is still routinely performed by pathologists worldwide when assessing colorectal tissue samples.